search-rug/search-rug.github.io/_sprojects/soliman-1.md

 - Information Retrieval
 - Open source systems
 posted: 2023-02-10
-short: This research effort includes the identification of relevant architectural knowledge, the analysis of the distribution of architectural knowledge in open source systems, and the development of a tool to support software engineers to find relevant architectural knowledge.
+description: This research effort includes the identification of relevant architectural knowledge, the analysis of the distribution of architectural knowledge in open source systems, and the development of a tool to support software engineers to find relevant architectural knowledge.